perry-h/Odoo-customization-for-beginners/index.md

 ---
-title: "Welcome to my blog to share experience with Odoo customization for beginners "
+title: "Welcome to my blog to share experience with Odoo customization for beginners"
 theme: minima
 ---